hhtronik/qok-i-can-solder-challenge/firmware/README.md

 1. Ground (square pad)
 2. SWIM
 3. NRST
-4. VCC Ref (!! not meant as supply for the board, do not connect on STLink clones when using a USB supply at the same time !!)
+4. VCC Ref (**!! not meant as supply for the board, do not connect on STLink clones when power is already being supplied to the circuit !!**)

-The PlatformIO enviromnent enables you to do real debugging on the Craftalight.
-If you just want to flash a new firmware to the Craftalight, you can you can use other tools (like `ST STM8 Visual Programmer` or `stm8flash`) to do so.
+The PlatformIO enviromnent enables you to do real debugging on the target.
+If you just want to flash a new firmware you can you can use other tools (like `ST STM8 Visual Programmer` or `stm8flash`) to do so.

 Licence
 -------